godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 a new function named ``game_over``, which will handle what needs to happen when a game ends.
 Type "game_over" in the "Receiver Method" box at the bottom of the signal connection dialog and click "Connect".
-Add the following code to the new function, as well as a ``new_game`` function that will set everything up for a new game:
+Replace the new functions' placeholder code with the folling code.

 .. tabs::
  .. code-tab:: gdscript GDScript